-Many children in the Clear Lake, Houston, TX area have Autism Spectrum Disorder.
-Jeanne Russell, PA-C at Clear Lake Kids Psychiatry has the answers and treatments needed to help both children and their parents.
+Many children in the Clear Lake, Houston, Texas, area have Autism Spectrum Disorder.
+Jeanne Russell, PA-C, and Elliott Schwartz, PA-C, at Clear Lake Kids Psychiatry have the answers and treatments needed to help both children and their parents.

 Autism spectrum disorders are a group of brain disorders.
 Autism spectrum disorders are recognized by restrictive behavior patterns and problems with social interactions.
 These disorders are called spectrum disorders because there is a wide spectrum of symptoms and severity.